hillstew/paired-fe/README.md

 ## Agile Development

 Paired 2.0 was developed over the course of 9 days using accelerated agile practices.
 After [an initial proposal was written](https://gist.github.com/DanielEFrampton/bb6c6ec2cfa0d466642adf0811d85e16) by the project lead, the team collaboratively participated in an "inception" process.
-After writing [problem and solution statements](https://gist.github.com/DanielEFrampton/fdc8653e042b7f3d7a6feca8767609eb), the team "brain-dumped" all their feature proposals then went through a feature prioritization process in order to determine which would be part of the "minimum viable product" (MVP).
+After writing [problem and solution statements](https://gist.github.com/DanielEFrampton/fdc8653e042b7f3d7a6feca8767609eb), the team "brain-dumped" all their feature proposals; prioritized which of those features would be part of the "minimum viable product" (MVP); and engaged in a story-grooming process to craft the user stories and tasks necessary to complete that MVP.

-Soon thereafter the team had [a "DTR" meeting](https://gist.github.com/DanielEFrampton/78bc2e980c51af7a98ff3aa422ca8902) to establish goals, communication plans, project management conventions, and more.
+Soon thereafter the team had a meeting to establish goals, communication plans, project management conventions, and more.
 It was agreed upon that the team would use a Kanban system for project management using [Github Projects](https://github.com/DanielEFrampton/paired-be/projects/1), and have daily stand-up meetings and weekly retrospective meetings.
 The team met with a project manager every three days for check-ins and communicated with her regularly via Slack.

 ## Technologies & Architecture